t-o-k/POV-Ray-matrices/README.md

 ## M_Inv_SS(AA)

-Return a matrix that is the inverse of the square matrix AA.
+Return a square matrix that is the inverse of the square matrix AA.
 Use this if AA is large and if many of its elements are zero.

 Also see https://en.wikipedia.org/wiki/Minor_(linear_algebra)#Inverse_of_a_matrix